Prevent Boredom And Spend More Time Together

 Cats are very smart, and are hunters by nature.
 Providing puzzles or food traps is mentally stimulating and encourages natural behaviors.
 Try different options to provide variety in stimulation.
 There are a plethora of interactive toys that move, shake, and even bounce.
 Food puzzles and traps are fun to play with and rewarding when your cat gets all the goodies out.
 These toys can often be found at your local natural pet food store.
 It’s also possible to make your own puzzle toys.

 One such toy can be a simple empty egg carton.
 Place small treats and catnip in each cup, close the lid, and present to your cat.
 Make sure the lid has holes in the top.
-Try hiding Primal Nibs, Freeze-Dried Liver Munchies, or freeze-dried food inside any of these toys.
+Try hiding Primal Munchies, Freeze-Dried Liver Munchies, or freeze-dried food inside any of these toys.

 3. Give them something to chew on!